How do I write a compelling biography?

 Memoir vs. Biography vs. Autobiography

-- Biography – A biography is an in-depth narrative about a person’s life, written by someone other than the subject.
+• Biography – A biography is a deep take on a person’s life, written by somebody else.

-- Memoir – A memoir is a subgenre of autobiography, focused on a specific aspect or period of the author’s life rather than their whole life story.
+• Memoir – A memoir is a subgenre of autobiography that focuses on a key moment in person's life rather than telling the story of their whole life.

-Let’s look at an example.
+Here's an example.
 If Michelle Obama were writing about her own life, it would be an autobiography (which she did, in Becoming).
-In cases where historians write about her, the books would be a biographies.
+In cases where historians write about her, the books would be a biography.
 If she decided to write a book specifically about her time as First Lady, that would be a memoir.

 Choosing the right category depends on whose story you’re telling and how you want to tell it.